tektoncd/dashboard/docs/walkthrough/walkthrough-oauth2-proxy.md

 - `extraArgs.cookie-secure` disables CSRF as we are using HTTP (not HTTPS)
 - `extraArgs.cookie-domain` is used to set the cookie for all `.127.0.0.1.nip.io` subdomains.
 As `oauth2-proxy` is deployed centrally, it will be exposed at `http://auth.127.0.0.1.nip.io` while the dashboard will be exposed at `http://tekton-dashboard.127.0.0.1.nip.io`.
 The cookie needs to be available to both URLs

-Although not used in this walkthrough, the GitHub provider supports restricting logins to members of an organisation, members of a team, or collaborators of a repository for more security.
+Although not used in this walk-through, the GitHub provider supports restricting logins to members of an organisation, members of a team, or collaborators of a repository for more security.

 For the full list of configuration options and other supported providers see the [oauth2-proxy documentation](https://oauth2-proxy.github.io/oauth2-proxy/docs/).